History and Politics at Balliol College

 Balliol was, moreover, the birthplace of the degree of Philosophy, Politics and Economics in the 1920s, which is how Politics began as an academic subject at Oxford, and we remain a major centre for the study of Politics in the University, and one of few colleges to have two full Politics Fellows.
 This means both that students of History and Politics at Balliol are part of a substantial body of students with a collective identity and activities to match, and that our own Fellows can cover a wide range of papers ‘in-house’.
 The College has produced a succession of British prime ministers and politicians: H.H.
 Asquith, Harold Macmillan, Edward Heath, Denis Healey, Roy Jenkins and, more recently, Boris Johnson, Yvette Cooper and James Purnell all studied at Balliol.
 But Politics here, like the College as a whole, is also notable for its international character, and for its interest in global or international issues.
 We welcome applications from students with a genuine interest in combining the demands of the humanities and the social sciences in this Joint School.

 Course requirements and selection criteria

-We expect candidates to study History to A-level or an equivalent level.
+Balliol highly recommends that candidates study History to A-Level or an equivalent level (such as Advanced Higher, Higher Level in the IB, or another equivalent).
 Please see also the University’s entrance requirements.

 For information on how applicants are assessed, see the Faculty of History website.